-- 1. The Complainant claims that its "ArcelorMittal" trademark is well-known and refers to previous decisions of UDRP panels that confirm well-known character of the Complainant's trademark. - 2.
-The Complainant alleges that given the distinctiveness of the Complainant's trademark the Respondent has registered the disputed domain name with full knowledge of the Complainant's trademark. - 3.
-The Complainant relies on the "Telstra" decision (WIPO Case No. D2000-0003, "Telstra Corporation Limited v.
-Nuclear Marshmallows") and alleges that passive holding in the present case indicates bad faith of the Respondent since it is not possible to conceive of any plausible actual or contemplated active use of the disputed domain name by the Respondent that would not be illegitimate.
+- 1. The disputed domain name includes a well-known and distinctive trademark "SELOGER" and is confusingly similar to Complainant's mark. - 2.The Complainant alleges that the term "MYSELOGERPRO" is known only in relation with the Complainant and refers to the Complainant official customer access for professionals and provides "Google" search results.
+Given the distinctiveness of the Complainant's trademark and its reputation, it is reasonable to infer that the Respondent has registered the disputed domain name with full knowledge of the Complainant's trademark. - 3.
+The Complainant relies on the passive holding doctrine and the "Telstra" decision (WIPO Case No. D2000-0003, "Telstra Corporation Limited v.
+Nuclear Marshmallows").
+Thus, the Complainant alleges that the incorporation of a famous mark into a domain name, coupled with an inactive website, may be evidence of bad faith registration and use.